Alex Tronic: Music industry work

 Croan occasionally speaks at Music Industry seminars and has been involved as an industry expert on panels for PRS for Music.
-The event "Make it Happen" in Inverness featured a wide and knowledgeable variety of speakers, including Mercury Records A&R David O'Hagan, PRS for Music’s Jules Parker and Stuart Fleming, and solicitor Helen Searle.
+The event "Make it Happen" in Inverness featured a wide variety of speakers, including Mercury Records A&R David O'Hagan, PRS for Music’s Jules Parker and Stuart Fleming, and solicitor Helen Searle.

 He has also been a panelist at the Edinburgh-based Music Industry night Born To be Wide which is held monthly at Electric Circus.
 Here he spoke alongside Owen Morris, (Oasis, The Verve), John McLaughlin and Francis Macdonald.
 The seminar entitled "The Producers" was aimed at giving insight into what it takes to be a music producer in an ever-changing industry.

 Recording studio and label

 Croan's own Recording studio Alex Tronic Records Recording studio and Alex Tronic Records label are based at Hillside Crescent in Edinburgh.
 He relocated temporarily to run the label, record and perform live in Ibiza in summer 2011.